 If you want to help, join our SOS Green Spaces campaign which is focussed on preserving bushland habitat, parks and tree canopy across our cities.
 You could also sign the petition we've created with the Stand Up For Nature Alliance which is fighting to stop the mass extinction rates of iconic koalas, bilbys, microbats, and even toadlets, fungi and native grasses.

+As for our native turtles?
 The quality of the water in the Murray River is at risk because of a declining population of turtles, the Foundation for National Parks and Wildlife (NPWF) has said.

 More than 40 per cent of freshwater turtle species are in danger of extinction, the foundation says, and although the Murray turtles have been around for over 200 million years, their numbers are now dwindling.

 The river is home to three freshwater species including the Murray short-necked turtle, the eastern long-necked turtle and the broad-shelled turtle.